Leopold III of Belgium: Surrender and constitutional crisis

 On 24 May 1940, Leopold, having assumed command of the Belgian Army, met with his ministers for the final time.
 The ministers urged the king to leave the country with the government.
 Prime Minister Hubert Pierlot reminded him that capitulation was a decision for the Belgian government, not for the king, to make.
 The king indicated that he had decided to remain in Belgium with his troops, whatever the outcome.
 The ministers took this to mean that he would establish a new government under the direction of Hitler, potentially a treasonous act.
-Leopold thought that he might be seen as a deserter if he were to leave the country: "Whatever happens, I have to share the same fate as my troops."
+Leopold thought that he might be seen as a deserter if he were to leave the country: "He was resolved to remain with his army and amidst his people so as to share their fate."
 Leopold had long had a difficult and contentious relationship with his ministers, acting independently of government influence whenever possible, and seeking to circumvent and even limit the ministers' powers, while expanding his own.

 French, British, and Belgian troops were encircled by German forces at the Battle of Dunkirk.
 Leopold notified King George VI by telegram on 25 May 1940 that Belgian forces were being crushed, saying "assistance which we give to the Allies will come to an end if our army is surrounded".
 Two days later (27 May 1940), Leopold surrendered the Belgian forces to the Germans.

 Prime Minister Pierlot spoke on French radio, saying that the king's decision to surrender went against the Belgian Constitution.
 The decision, he said, was not only a military decision but also a political decision, and the king had acted without his ministers' advice, and therefore contrary to the Constitution.
-Pierlot and his Government believed this created an impossibilité de régner:
+Pierlot and his government believed this created an impossibilité de régner: